Samsung/tizen-docs/docs/application/native/guides/ui/tizen-ws-shell/tzsh-softkey.md

 - **Expandable State**: You can control expandable state of the Softkey service window.
 If you set the expand state to on, then expandable button of the Softkey service window appears as follows:
 ![Expand On Transparent](./media/tzsh_softkey_expand_on_transparent.png)
-if you set the expand state to off, then expandable button disppears as follows:
+If you set the expand state to off, then expandable button disppears as follows:
 ![Expand Off Transparent](./media/tzsh_softkey_expand_off_transparent.png)

 - **Opacity State**: You can control the opacity state of the Softkey service window.
 If you set the opacity state to opaque, the background of the Softkey service window changes to 24-bit color opaque window as follows:
 ![Expand Off Opaque](./media/tzsh_softkey_expand_off_opaque.png)
-if you set the opacity state to transparent, the background changes to 32-bit colored transparent window as follows:
+If you set the opacity state to transparent, the background changes to 32-bit colored transparent window as follows:
 ![Expand Off Transparent](./media/tzsh_softkey_expand_off_transparent.png)

 ## Prerequisites